From Panic to Profits

 Paying Out Law Firm Profits

 We advise our clients to keep half the profit in their war chest and distribute the rest.
-What gets distributed doesn’t show up on your P&L.
+Keep in mind that what gets distributed doesn’t show up on your P&L. Distributions pass through to the owners’ individual tax returns.

-Especially with those big judgments, you need to take care of yourself and your families.
+Especially with those big judgments, you need to take care of yourself and your family.
 Pull the money out of the firm and invest it.
 Use it for retirement.

-As the owner of the firm, you should be properly compensated for the time, energy and risk you are putting into the firm.
+As the firm’s owner, you should be properly compensated for the time, energy and risk you put into it.

 Total Owner Compensation Is the Number to Watch